-By 1909, when the anguished Mahler penned his Ninth Symphony, he had tragically lost his four-year-old daughter and learned of the heart ailment that would contribute to his own death two years later.
-The last symphony he completed, the Ninth, is a defiant affirmation of life as well as a poignant acceptance of mortality, which secured Mahler’s immortality.
-It was with this music that Maestro Tilson Thomas began his storied SFS career in 1974.
+By 1909, when Mahler penned his Ninth Symphony, he had tragically lost his four-year-old daughter and learned of the heart ailment that would contribute to his own death two years later.
+The last symphony he completed, the Ninth is one of the composer’s greatest symphonic and life achievements, a work that secured Mahler’s musical immortality.
+It was with this music that Michael Tilson Thomas began his storied SFS career in 1974.

 San Francisco Symphony

 Conductor Michael Tilson Thomas talks to Universal Edition about the music of Gustav Mahler:

 Michael Tilson Thomas conducts the San Francisco Symphony in the Rondo burleske movement of Gustav Mahler's Symphony No. 9:

 Audio, video, and critically acclaimed interactive material explores Mahler's scores and pertinent musical techniques as well as the personal and historical stories behind them.